DeanHenze/ORACLES_WISPER/apply_cal+QC/readme.md

 mc_sampler.py:
 	Monte-Carlo function used for uncertainty estimation.

+ORACLES_WISPER_file_header_*.txt:
+	Contains header script to add to the beginning of each calibrated WISPER file.
+Format is compatible with NASA ESPO standards.

 Other files/folders not on GitHub
 -----------------------------

 P3_merge_data/:
 	Includes .nc files of all P3 variables merged for each flight, taken from ESPO.
 Needed for time_synchronization.